vipulnaik/diet-exercise-health/events/2026/2026-activity-tracker.md

 On Thursday 2026-07-02, in the evening, I made a trip to the Amazon Hub Locker at ASUC Berkeley to pick up a few packages.
-On the way back, I stopped at Walgreens for a quick purchase.
+On the way back, I stopped at Walgreens (at 2801 Adeline St) for a quick purchase.

+## 2026-07-08

+On Wednesday 2026-07-08, in the evening, I made a trip to the Walgreens at 2801 Adeline St for toiletries purchases.